 The Windsor Police Service applies a security seal to certify documents as original, and include the number of pages to ensure all available information is properly released.
 If a person deliberately alters the results of their police check by changing the content, it is an offence under the Criminal Code.
 If we become aware this has occurred it will be investigated and charges could be laid.

 If an agency/employer has any questions about the validity of the document, they can contact us.
 Although we will not discuss the content of a person's police check due to privacy reasons, we will confirm the number of pages originally released, and advise whether or not a document may have been altered.

-I don't live in Hamilton, or I reside outside of Canada.
-How can I get a screening check?
+I don't live in Windsor, or I reside outside of Canada.
+How can I get a record check?

-The Hamilton Police Service provides screening checks only for residents of the city.
+The Windsor Police Service provides record checks only for residents of the city.
 Note that Vulnerable Sector Checks can only be done for Canadian residents residing and employed in Canada.
-As per RCMP directives, police services cannot conduct Vulnerable Sector screening for citizens living and and working outside Canada, even if the employer is a Canadian firm.
+As per RCMP directives, police services cannot conduct Vulnerable Sector Check for citizens living and and working outside Canada, even if the employer is a Canadian firm.